-We conducted our audit in accordance with the Standards on Auditing (SAs) specifiedunder section 143(10) of the Companies Act 2013 (" the Act").
-Ourresponsibilities under those Standards are further described in the Auditor'sResponsibilities for the Audit of the Financial Statements section of our report.
-We areindependent of the Company in accordance with the Code of Ethics issued bythe Institute of Chartered Accountants of India together with the ethical requirementsthat are relevant to our audit of the financial statements under the provisions of the Actand the Rules thereunder and we have fulfilled our other ethical responsibilities inaccordance with these requirements and the Code of Ethics.
-We believethat the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.
+We conducted our audit in accordance with the Standards on Auditing (SAs) specifiedunder section 143(10) of the Companies Act 2013 as amended (" the Act").
+Ourresponsibilities under those Standards are further described in the "Auditor'sResponsibilities for the Audit of the Standalone Financial Results" section of ourreport.
+We are independent of the Company in accordance with the Code of Ethics issued bythe Institute of Chartered Accountants of India together with the ethical requirementsthat are relevant to our audit of the financial statements under the provisions of the Actand the Rules thereunder and we have fulfilled our other ethical responsibilities inaccordance with these requirements and the Code of Ethics.
+We believe that the auditevidence obtained by us is sufficient and appropriate to provide a basis for our opinion.

 Management's Responsibilities for the Standalone Financial Results

 In preparing the Statement the Board of Directors are responsible for assessing theCompany's ability to continue as a going concern disclosing as applicable mattersrelated to going concern and using the going concern basis of accounting unless the Boardof Directors either intends to liquidate the Company or to cease operations or has norealistic alternative but to do so.

-Those Board of Directors are also responsible for overseeing the company's financialreporting process.
+The Board of Directors are also responsible for overseeing the Company's financialreporting process.

 Auditor's Responsibilities for the Audit of the Standalone Financial Results

-Our objectives are to obtain reasonable assurance about whether the financialstatements as a whole are free from material misstatement whether due to fraud or error and to issue anauditor's report that includes our opinion.
+Our objectives are to obtain reasonable assurance about whether the Statement as awhole is free from material misstatement whether due to fraud or error and to issue anauditor's report that includes our opinion.
 Reasonable assurance is a high level ofassurance but is not a guarantee that an audit conducted in accordance with SAs willalways detect a material misstatement when it exists.
-Misstatements can arise from fraudor error and are considered material if individually or in the aggregate they couldreasonably be expected to influence the economic decisions of users taken on thebasis of these financial statements.
+Misstatements can arise from fraudor error and are considered material if individually or in the aggregate they couldreasonably be expected to influence the economic decisions of users taken on the basis ofthe Statement.

 As part of an audit in accordance with SAs we exercise professional judgment andmaintain professional skepticism throughout the audit.
 We also:

 Identify and assess the risks of material misstatement of the Statement whetherdue to fraud or error design and perform audit procedures responsive to those risks andobtain audit evidence that is sufficient and appropriate to provide a basis for ouropinion.
 The risk of not detecting a material misstatement resulting from fraud is higherthan for one resulting from error as fraud may involve collusion forgery intentionalomissions misrepresentations or the override of internal control.

 Obtain an understanding of internal control relevant to the audit in order todesign audit procedures that are appropriate in the circumstances.
-Under section 143(3)(i)of the Companies Act 2013 we are also responsible for expressing our opinion on whether the company hasadequate internal financial controls system in place and the operatingeffectiveness of such controls.
+Under Section 143(3)(i)of the Act we are also responsible for expressing our opinion on whether the company hasadequate internal financial controls with reference to financial statements in place andthe operating effectiveness of such controls.

-Evaluate the appropriateness of accounting policies used and the reasonablenessof accounting estimates and related disclosures made by management.
+Evaluate the appropriateness of accounting policies used and the reasonablenessof accounting estimates and related disclosures made by the Board of Directors.

-Conclude on the appropriateness of management's use of the goingconcern basis of accounting and based on the audit evidence obtained whether a materialuncertainty exists related to events or conditions that may cast significant doubt on theCompany's ability to continue as a going concern.
-If we conclude that a materialuncertainty exists we are required to draw attention in our auditor's report to the related disclosures inthe financial statements or if such disclosures are inadequate tomodify our opinion.
+Conclude on the appropriateness of the Board of Directors' use of the goingconcern basis of accounting and based on the audit evidence obtained whether a materialuncertainty exists related to events or conditions that may cast significant doubt on theCompany's ability to continue as a going concern.
+If we conclude that a materialuncertainty exists we are required to draw attention in our auditor's report to therelated disclosures in the financial results or if such disclosures are inadequate tomodify our opinion.
 Our conclusions are based on the audit evidence obtained up to thedate of our auditor's report.
-However future events or conditions may cause the Companyto cease to continue asa going concern.
+However future events or conditions may cause the Companyto cease to continue as a going concern.